Updated on June 17, 2026

 Inference Speed: Faster Response, Lower Cost

-The bottom line: HyperNova-60B_v2602 delivers comparable intelligence at a fraction of the infrastructure cost.
+The bottom line: HyperNova 60B v2602 delivers comparable intelligence at a fraction of the infrastructure cost.

-Take a typical deployment handling 1,000 requests per second: the 39.5% throughput gain means roughly 400 extra requests per second of headroom on the same GPU fleet — or ~28% fewer GPUs to handle the same traffic.
-Latency improvements of 36–51% across TTFT, TPOT, and ITL mean your users consistently experience a more responsive interface, even as concurrency scales.
-And with peak memory at 32 GB instead of 61, the model fits on a 40 GB GPU tier that costs significantly less to rent than the 80 GB cards the parent model requires.
+At production scale, these numbers translate directly to budget.
+Take a typical deployment handling 1,000 requests per second: the 39.5% throughput gain means roughly 395 requests per second of additional headroom on the same GPU fleet — or about 28% fewer GPUs to handle the same traffic.
+A 50.8% faster time-to-first-token keeps the experience snappy even as concurrency climbs.
+And with peak weights at 32 GB instead of 65, the model drops onto a 40 GB GPU tier that costs significantly less to rent than the 80 GB cards a model of 120B-like intelligence demands.

 Every step in an agentic chain runs faster and costs less — a saving that compounds with every user, every query, every call.